 A war between Ireland and Cornwall is settled when Tristan kills the Irish champion, the Morholt, in single combat.
-He is healed of his near-fatal wound by an Irish princess he doesn’t get to see.
-We readers know that her name is Iseult.
-Back home in Cornwall, Tristan’s uncle King Mark is set to marry Princess Iseult to seal the new peace and, now that Tristan is well, he is sent to collect her.
+He is healed of his near-fatal wound by an Irish princess but he doesn’t get to see her face.
+We readers know that she is Princess Iseult.
+Back home in Cornwall, Tristan’s uncle King Mark is set to marry her to seal the new peace and, now that he’s well, Tristan is sent to collect her.
 Among her wedding gifts is a magic potion to drink with her new husband to seal their love and marriage.
-During their voyage, a storm threatens them all.
+During the voyage from Ireland to Cornwall a storm threatens them all.
 Tristan and Iseult drink the potion together (who wouldn’t?) and fall in love …

 Tristan is locked in a tower before his execution and, hero that he is, manages to escape.
-Iseult’s sentence is more revolting: she is to be thrown among lepers and then burnt at the stake.
+Iseult’s sentence is to be thrown among lepers and then burnt at the stake.
 Just in time, Tristan (disguised as a leper) saves her and they run off into the woods together.

 Tristan is married off by arrangement to a Breton Princess.
 She is another Iseult, known as Iseult of the Fair Hands, and Tristan starts life in Brittany.
-The lovers stick with their marriages, although we learn that Tristan is unable to make love to his wife.
+Tristan and Iseult stick with their marriages, although we learn that Tristan is unable to make love to his wife.

 There are several versions of Tristan’s death.
 It’s clear that he was one of the bravest warriors and was never going to make old bones.
 My favourite is that Tristan joins in sword play with his brother-in-law and is mortally wounded.
-No-one but Irish Iseult (Mark’s queen) can save him as her healing skills are unmatched, and she is sent for.
-On its return, her ship is to show a white sail if she is on board, a black sail if she has refused to come.
+No-one but Irish Iseult (Mark’s queen) can save him as her healing skills are unmatched, and she is begged to come and heal Tristan in Britanny.
+Her ship is to show a white sail if she is on board, a black sail if she has refused to come.

 Tristan lies dying.
 His wife Iseult of the Fair Hands keeps watch on the horizon.
 A ship appears.
 Tristan asks what colour the sails are.
 She tells him they are black.

 It’s a lie.
 Iseult arrives with her bag of herbs and potions but Tristan has already died broken-hearted without her.
 Iseult throws herself on his corpse and breathes her last.
-They are together at last in death and are buried together where, tradition has it, columbine grows from her grave and honeysuckle from his (or vice versa, or it might be hazel) entwining for the rest of time.
+They are together at last in death and are buried together.
+Tradition has it that columbine grows from her grave and honeysuckle from his (or vice versa, or it might be hazel) entwining for the rest of time.